Monday 1 March 2021

 Chimera Squad reuses a lot of models from XCOM 2, but adds some new ones, including this chap.

 One answer is Chimera Squad, which combines the core XCOM gameplay with a much bigger focus on story.
-It's a budget-priced spin-off that appears to have been put together by a small internal team working more-or-less independently.
+It's a budget-priced spin-off that appears to have been put together by a small internal team working independently.
 It has rough edges and a few bugs, but there are a number of smart ideas, and overall it's an interesting glimpse at how the series might go.

 One oddity is the voice acting.
 Voice recording?
 The game has a lighter tone than XCOM 2 and the heroes communicate mostly with wisecracks and banter.
 However the voice acting is recorded dry, with a little bit of reverb but otherwise no processing or effects.
 Not even a radio effect.
 It sounds strange during the game, as if your units were standing in a recording studio rather than the midst of battle.
 Perhaps it was a cost-saving measure.
 Even odder, the enemy voices are recorded dry as well, even when the character models are aliens wearing respirators.
 The voice actors were apparently not told in advance that they would be voicing mutants and giant snakes, which raises the question of whether the decision to give the player alien units was made late in the day.

-In my experience when my squad starts to take casualties it's only a short time before everything falls apart.
+In my experience when the squad starts to take casualties it's only a short time before everything falls apart.
 I've written about Lanchester's Laws before, but in a turn-based wargame there's a fine balance between numerical and qualitative advantage, and when the scales are tipped in one direction there comes a point when everything suddenly collapses.

 Godmother is one of the best units.
 At the age of 43 she's the oldest and most experienced member of the team.
 The game implies that the death toll from ADVENT's occupation was so high that 43 is now considered old.

 In this shot Torque is guaranteed to land a hit on the surprised Faceless - but in practice the Faceless isn't going to be a threat for a few turns.
 Would it be better to shoot at the aggressive enemy marked in red?
 Can the team kill that enemy during the breach phase, or not?
-If not, perhaps Torque could use her poison spit to degrade the unit's aim.
+If not, perhaps Torque could use her poison spit to degrade that unit's aim.

 The breach phase is a neat idea that works well.
 It's completely new for the XCOM series and adds a tactical dimension to the deployment phase that doesn't overcomplicate things.
-It's analogous to the bits of UFO: Enemy Unknown where you deployed from the Skyranger, minus instant squad wipes from Cyberdiscs.
+It's analogous to the bits of UFO: Enemy Unknown where the squad deployed from the Skyranger, minus instant squad wipes from Cyberdiscs.

 Patchwork here has it easy - none of the baddies are going to attack her immediately, so she might as well just target the weakest, easiest-to-hit enemy unit.

 Despite the lighter tone Chimera Squad is still a tough action game.
-The player is encouraged to capture enemies in order to interrogate them for intel, but you can shoot, poison, incinerate, mindflay, blow up, melt with acid, kick the baddies to death and no-one minds.
-You can even stun them so that they're on their knees and then execute them in cold blood.
+The player is encouraged to capture enemies in order to interrogate them for intel, but the squad can shoot, poison, incinerate, mindflay, blow up, melt with acid, kick the baddies to death and no-one minds.
+XCOM can even stun them so that they're on their knees and then execute them in cold blood.
 The contrast between the team banter and their actions is slightly jarring.
 It doesn't detract from the gameplay, and at no point was I tempted to grab the game's box and smash it to bits, but the storyline would be more engaging if the tone was more consistent.

 She had a walk-on part in XCOM's war, although her role was expanded slightly in War of the Chosen.
 In Chimera Squad however she is a main character, the director of the squad, armed with a cup of coffee:

-Still.
 The cutscenes use a flip-book style that doesn't quite work.
 It almost works.
 Instead of animating faces the cutscenes simply flip from one image to another one - Jane Kelly goes from mildly concerned to annoyed a lot - but there are too few frames and the differences are too great, so it looks odd.
 It almost works.
 There's a little bit of CGI animation for the character models and a couple of very short CGI cutscenes but on the whole the storyline is told in flip-book form.

 Did I mention that Chimera Squad's formal job is to recover abandoned ADVENT technology?
 In practice the squad ends up being used a SWAT team.
 As per the earlier games there's a strategic element.
 It plays out on the City 31 map:

 You'd think after twenty years of alien occupation the people of Earth would want to give their cities names, not numbers, but perhaps in this universe Half-Life 2 doesn't exist.
-Did you know that there's a place called Mhoon Landing (sic)?
+Did you know that there's a place called Mhoon Landing?
 It's in Mississippi, which is two-two-two.
 Mississippi.
 Two-two-two.
 That's unusual.
 Philippines is one-two and millennium and accommodate are both two-two, but Mississippi is two-two-two.

 Mhoon landing is just a patch of grass at the bend of a river, but perhaps when the plague has abated I will visit it just to say I have landed on the mhoon.